 Additional Information : Polyethylene containers should not be exposed to high

 temperatures because of possible risk of distortion.

 8. EXPOSURE CONTROLS/PERSONAL PROTECTION

 If the American Conference of Governmental Industrial Hygienists (ACGIH) value is provided on this document, it is provided for information only.

 Occupational Exposure Limits

 Material Source Туре ppm mg/m3 Notation

-Oil mist, mineral ACGIH TWA(Inhala 5 mg/m3
+Oil mist, mineral ACGIH TWA(Inhala ble fraction.)
+5 mg/m3

-ble fraction.)

 IN OEL TWA(Mist.)
 5 mg/m3

 IN OEL STEL(Mist.)
 10 mg/m3

-Additional Information : Due to the product's semi-solid consistency, generation of

-mists and dusts is unlikely to occur.

-Biological Exposure Index (BEI) No biological limit allocated.
+Biological Exposure Index (BEI)

+No biological limit allocated.

-Exposure Controls The level of protection and types of controls necessary will vary depending upon potential exposure conditions.
+Exposure Controls: The level of protection and types of controls necessary will vary depending upon potential exposure conditions.
 Select controls based on a risk assessment of local circumstances.
 Appropriate measures include: Adequate ventilation to control airborne concentrations.
 Where material is heated, sprayed or mist formed, there is greater potential for airborne concentrations to be generated.
-Define procedures for safe handling and maintenance of Define procedures for safe handling and maintenance of controls.
+Define procedures for safe handling and maintenance of controls.
 Educate and train workers in the hazards and control measures relevant to normal activities associated with this product.
 Ensure appropriate selection, testing and maintenance of equipment used to control exposure, e.g. personal protective equipment, local exhaust ventilation.
 Drain down system prior to equipment break-in or maintenance.
 Retain drain downs in sealed storage pending disposal or for subsequent recycle.
 Always observe good personal hygiene measures, such as washing hands after handling the material and before eating, drinking, and/or smoking.
 Routinely wash work clothing and protective equipment to remove contaminants.
 Discard contaminated clothing and footwear that cannot be cleaned.
 Practice good housekeeping.
 Personal Protective Equipment Personal protective equipment (PPE) should meet recommended national standards.
 Check with PPE suppliers.
 Respiratory Protection No respiratory protection is ordinarily required under normal conditions of use.
 In accordance with good industrial hygiene practices, precautions should be taken to avoid breathing of material.
 If engineering controls do not maintain airborne concentrations to a level which is adequate to protect worker health, select respiratory protection equipment suitable for the specific conditions of use and meeting relevant legislation.
 Check with respiratory protective equipment suppliers.
 Where air-filtering respirators are suitable, select an appropriate combination of mask and filter.
 Select a filter suitable for combined particulate/organic gases and vapours [boiling point >65°C(149°F)].
 Hand Protection Where hand contact with the product may occur the use of gloves approved to relevant standards (e.g. Europe: EN374, US: F739) made from the following materials may provide suitable chemical protection: PVC, neoprene or nitrile rubber gloves.
 Suitability and durability of a glove is dependent on usage, e.g. frequency and duration of contact, chemical resistance of glove material, dexterity.
 Always seek advice from glove suppliers.
 Contaminated gloves should be replaced.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturizer is recommended.
 For continuous contact we recommend gloves with breakthrough time of more than 240 minutes with preference for > 480 minutes where suitable gloves can be identified.
 For short-term/splash protection we recommend the same, but recognise that suitable gloves offering this level of protection may not be available and in this case a lower breakthrough time may be acceptable so long as appropriate maintenance and replacement regimes are followed.
 Glove thickness is not a good predictor of glove resistance to a chemical as it is dependent on the exact composition of the glove material.
-Glove thickness should be typically greater than 0.35 mm depending on the glove make and model.
-Eye Protection Wear safety glasses or full face shield if splashes are likely to occur.
+Eye Protection Wear safety glasses or full face shield if splashes are likely to Skin protection not ordinarily required beyond standard issue Protective Clothing work clothes.

-Protective Clothing

-Skin protection not ordinarily required beyond standard issue

-work clothes.